A1anzzz/CSCI2720_project/README.md

 npm i nodemon --save-dev
 ```

-## Finalt, we can start the server and run the project.
+## Finally, we can start the server and run the project.
 ```
 npm run dev
 ```